AdamJelley/aligning-agents-like-llms/index.md

 We demonstrated that the modern LLM training procedure can be used to reliably align agents to perform desired behaviors in complex environments.
 These behaviors would be difficult to achieve with any one stage of training alone.
 Our analysis shows that many of the recent developments in the current procedure for training LLMs can also be applied and have similar benefits for training agents.

-Please see our paper for more details:
+Check out the full paper for more details:

+And a big thank you to [Ninja Theory](https://www.ninjatheory.com) for enabling this research as part of [Project Paidia](https://www.microsoft.com/en-us/research/project/project-paidia/)!

 ## Citation

-If you found our work interesting, please consider citing our paper!
+If you found this work interesting, please consider citing our paper:

 ```
 ```